 Humeral avulsion of the glenohumeral ligament (HAGL) is, as the name suggests, avulsion of the inferior glenohumeral ligament (IGHL) from its humeral insertion.
 It can be associated with a bony avulsion fracture in which case it is referred to as bony humeral avulsion of the glenohumeral ligamen...

-Accurately determining the cause of ventriculomegaly between hydrocephalus and atrophy (compensatory enlargement of the CSF spaces) can be, at times, challenging in image interpretation.
+Accurately determining whether hydrocephalus or atrophy (compensatory enlargement of the CSF spaces) is the cause of ventriculomegaly can be, at times, challenging in image interpretation.

 Features that favour hydrocephalus include: